Seatis/my-teaching-materials/workshop/hardware/PWM/SKILL-IO.md

     - custom data types

 ## Output skills
-- know how to implement a state machine
+- know how to implement a PWM generator
-- understanding how does the EEPROM works in ATmega168PB
+- understanding how does the timer peripheral works in PWM mode in ATmega168PB